Wire Line Tips: Rods, Reels & Line

 The line itself comes in either stainless steel or Monel.
 The latter is more expensive, but is a lot easier to work with, as it’s suppler and therefore more resistant to kinking.

-An even sleeker way to connect the Dacron and wire is to first tie a short (1-2’) Bimini twist in the end of the Dacron.
+An even sleeker way to connect the Dacron and wire is to first tie a short (1-2 foot) Bimini twist in the end of the Dacron.
 Next form a small loop in the end of the wire using a haywire twist.
 Pass the end of the Dacron loop through the haywire loop and back over the entire reel twice to form an interlocking loop-to-loop connection.
-This connection will pass easily through the rod guides when you let all the wire out and when you reel it in.
+This connection will more easily pass through the rod guides when you let all the wire out and when you reel it in.

 How Much Wire?

 How much wire do you need?
-Unless you’re fishing water over 20’ deep or in very strong current, you can generally get by with 150’ of wire line (figure on roughly 1’ of depth for every 10’ of wire let out).
-Given a moderate current and a slow trolling speed (less than 4 knots), letting out all 150’ of wire will get a 2-ounce parachute jig or tube lure down to about 15’.
+Unless you’re fishing water over 20 feet deep or in very strong current, you can generally get by with 150 feet of wire line (figure on roughly one foot of depth per every 10 feet of wire let out).
+Given a moderate current and a slow trolling speed (less than three knots), letting out all 150 feet of wire will get a two-ounce parachute jig or tube lure down to about 15 feet.

-If you plan on fishing deeper than 20’, you’ll need 300’ of wire.
-Most wire-line pros use two 150’ sections, connected by a 3’ “bridge” of 60-pound Dacron.
-This lets them fish shallow areas by letting out only 150’ of wire and jigging on the Dacron bridge instead of directly on the wire, which can weaken the wire and create grooves in the rod guides.
-Also, it’s cheaper to replace a 150’ section of wire than an entire 300’ length.
+If you plan on fishing deeper than 20 feet, you’ll need 300 feet of wire.
+In this case, most wire-line pros use two 150-foot sections, connected by a three-foot “bridge” of 60-pound Dacron.
+This lets them fish shallow areas by letting out only 150 feet of wire and jigging on the Dacron bridge instead of directly on the wire, which can weaken the wire and create grooves in the rod guides.
+Also, it’s cheaper to replace a 150-foot section of wire than an entire 300-foot length!

 Once you’re spooled up with wire, you’re ready for the nylon of monofilament leader.
-Go long (10’-15’) when fishing tubes, plugs and spoons.
-Parachute jigs typically are fished on 5’ to 6’ of leader.
+Go long (10-15 feet) when fishing tubes, plugs, and spoons.
+Parachute jigs can be fished on five to six feet of leader.
 If you’re fishing over sandy bottom, you can use 40-pound-test leader, but in rocky areas go with 60- or even 80-pound test to guard against abrasion.

 You can connect the wire and leader via an Albright knot or a low-profile swivel, such as the aforementioned SPRO Heavy Swivel.
 Either way, make sure your knots are well formed and cinched down tight.
 On the end of the leader, tie on a 150-pound-test ball-bearing snap swivel to prevent twists in the leader and wire.
 A ball-bearing snap is critical when using tube lures, which spin when pulled through the water.